jundalisay/spblist/content/en/research/machiavelli/prince/chapter-22.md

 <!-- ## Chapter 22=  -->

-The choice of staff is very important to a prince, and they are good or not according to the discrimination of the prince.
+The choice of staff is very important to a prince.
+They are good or not according to his discrimination.

-The first opinion which one forms of a prince, and of his capability, is by observing the people he has around him.
+We can get an idea of a prince's capability by observing the people he has around him.

 When they are capable and faithful, he may always be considered wise because he has known how to recognize the capable and to keep them faithful.
-But when they are otherwise, one cannot form a good opinion of him, for the prime error which he made was in choosing them.
+- But when they are otherwise, we cannot form a good opinion of him, for the prime error which he made was in choosing them.

 Antonio da Venafro was the minister of Pandolfo Petrucci, prince of Siena.
 Pandolfo was very clever to have Venafro on his staff.